An explanation of InstantData validation results and how to use them.

 For most lists, the number of "unknowns" and "unverifiables" is a small enough percentage of the results that they can be mailed without impacting your sender reputation.

 You know an email address is invalid, but you want more granularity.
-AtData’s validation codes provide the specific reason why we applied the corresponding validation status.
+AtData’s verification codes provide the specific reason why we applied the corresponding verification status.

-Get our list of 33+ unique validation codes, and below is additional information on how to interpret them.
+Get our list of 33+ unique verification codes, and below is additional information on how to interpret them.

 Invalid - Codes 400 to 420 - Mailbox errors